 Step 2 (adults): Every volunteer also needs to complete a background check.

 - Late registration begins 5/15/20.
-A late fee of $25 will apply; patches, t-shirts and craft supplies are not guaranteed for late registrations.
+A late fee will apply; patches, t-shirts and craft supplies are not guaranteed for late registrations.

 - Registration closes for youth and adults two weeks before the first day of camp.